How to Trim a Beard with Scissors: Master the Art of Precision

 1. Scissors

 Your most critical tool – precision starts here.
-Cut beard with scissors considering the following:
+Cut the beard with scissors, considering the following:

 2. Beard Comb